Prasanna186/python-oops-practice/README.md

 git clone https://github.com/Prasanna186/python-oops-practice.git
 ```

-Navigate to the project:
+Navigate to the repository:

 ```bash
 cd python-oops-practice
 ```

-Run any Python file:
+Run any Python program:

 ```bash
 python filename.py
 ```

-## 📈 Learning Approach
+## 🧠 Learning Approach

-Each program is designed to focus on a specific OOP concept.
-As the difficulty increases, the problems become more similar to real-world programming and interview questions.
+The programs in this repository are being developed **one problem at a time**.

-The goal is not only to memorize OOP definitions, but to understand:
+The focus is not only on remembering OOP definitions, but on learning how to make practical design decisions:

-> **When should I use a class?**
+> What should be a class?
-> **What should be an attribute?**
+> What should be an attribute?
-> **What should be a method?**
+> What should be a method?
-> **When should I use inheritance?**
+> When should I use inheritance?
-> **When should I use composition?**
+> When should I use composition?
+> How can different objects work together?
-> **How can I design reusable and maintainable code?**
+> How can I design reusable and maintainable code?

+## 📈 Progress

+**19 practical OOP problems completed.**

+The difficulty will continue increasing from basic OOP syntax toward interview-level problems and complete real-world object-oriented systems.

 ## 🔮 Future Plans

-I will continue adding programs covering advanced Python OOP concepts and eventually build complete mini-projects using OOP principles.
+The next stage of this repository will focus on advanced Python OOP concepts, more complex object relationships, design challenges, and mini-projects that simulate real software systems.

 ---